Godiesc/firefox-gx/Tricks/README.md

 ## Extensions button into the "left-sidebar" - Immovable

 ```
+/* Extensions button into the "left-sidebar" - Immovable */

 :root:not([chromehidden~="toolbar"],[sizemode="fullscreen"]) #PersonalToolbar {
     --padding-top-left-sidebar: 146px !important; /* 182px to one-line config */
 }